 Mr. Carrel holds a B.S. in Accounting from Pennsylvania State University and an M.B.A. from the Wharton School at the University of Pennsylvania.
 Mr. Carrel has been the Chairman of the Board of Axonics since 2020.

-Mr. Cohen has served as CEO and member of the board of directors since co-founding Axonics in October 2013.
+Mr. Cohen has served as CEO of Axonics and member of the board of directors since co-founding the company in October 2013.
 Mr. Cohen is an accredited public company director with over 35 years of experience in leading medical device companies and serving as a board member at a number of private and publicly traded life science companies.

 From 2010 to 2012, he served as CEO of Vessix Vascular, a venture capital-backed renal denervation company that was acquired by Boston Scientific in November 2012.
 Previously, Mr. Cohen spent nearly a decade as Chairman and CEO of Nasdaq-listed Cardiac Science Inc., which was ranked as the fourth fastest growing company in the U.S. in 2004.
 Mr. Cohen currently serves as a member of the board of directors of Nyxoah SA (NASDAQ: NYXH), a medical technology company developing a neurostimulation therapy for the treatment of obstructive sleep apnea.
 He also serves as Chairman of the board of directors at BioVentrix Inc., a privately-held transcatheter ventricular restoration company.